fakob/plug-and-play/README.md

 ## Resources:

 - https://github.com/magnificus/pnp-companion-2 - a companion application which provides a way to get around CORS issues and handles things like authentication to API's when applicable.
 - https://github.com/magnificus/pnp-headless - running PNP graphs in headless mode.
+Requires hosting locally, either compile yoursel

 ## Licenses of third party packages: